renpy/pygame_sdl2/README.rst

 * Patrick Dawson <pat@dw.is>
 * Tom Rothamel <tom@rothamel.us>

-It includes some code from Pygame, and is inspired by the dozens of contributors to the Pygame, Python, and SDL2 projects.
+It includes some code from Pygame, and is inspired by the hundreds of contributors to the Pygame, Python, and SDL2 projects.